VictorMauroy/Symfony-Laboratory/README.md

 ```
 It will install various useful tools for debugging, including a special profiler.

+You can also access the profiter by add `_profiler` after the port number in your request.

 ## Working on a API

 In order to encode objects into json, you will need a serializer (json_encode won't work because of private properties).
 Yet, you could also remove the properties from private to public...